adheesha-chamod/pub-sub-archi/README.md

 # Task - 01
 Created a simple client-server architecture.

---Instructions to run the code
+Instructions to run the code

 1. Run server.